debdutgoswami/makaut-result-parser/README.md

 ## Features

-- [x] Downloads the result pdf of the students within the specified roll number range and compresses them into a `rar` file.
+- [x] Downloads the result pdf of the students within the specified roll number range.

-* The pdf within the rar file will also contain the name along with the roll number for easy detection on the necessary result.
+-[ ] Create a zip file containing the pdf.
+Also the pdf filename will contain the students name along with the roll number for easy detection on the necessary result.

 - [ ] Individual result pdf (comming soon)